Autobiographical Statement

 My work is priced through shows at galleries, museums, art centers, places of interest, sometimes a benefit auction, and through my monthly Web Gallery, but if you are interested in a particular painting you may inquire by email:

-Amidst so many changes it has become apparent that an Artist is who I am, not simply what I do.
+Amidst so many changes it became apparent that an Artist is who I am, not simply what I do.
 An Artist's life holds many opportunities for diversity, from signs and banners for neighborhood events to creating websites for the World Wide Web.
 A still-life painting can still be challenging and I carry a pocket sketchbook to capture fleeting moments in subways and parks.

 In 2006 Lorna received her Associate in Arts degree with honors from LaSalle University in Philadelphia.